APPLICATION FOR 2021 SBC ANNUAL MEETING MEDIA CREDENTIALS

 Media credentials are generally considered based on the following criteria:

-- Those who have been credentialed for similar SBC events within the previous three years.
-A history of being registered at previous SBC Annual Meetings does not guarantee approval.
+- Those who have been credentialed for similar events within the previous three years.

-- Those who can demonstrate legitimate news coverage about the SBC Annual Meeting or SBC-related issues in the previous year.
+- Those who can demonstrate legitimate news coverage about the SBC Annual Meeting or SBC-related issues in the previous six months.

 - Where the first two conditions cannot be met, a provisional one-time credential may be provided on a case-by-case basis by either the SBC Executive Committee’s Vice President for Communications or Media Relations Director.